Home Cruise lines Azamara South America Azamara Quest Ushuaia Friday, February 20, 2026

 Punta Arenas

-The Regional Museum of Magallanes and the Nao Victoria Museum offer a unique vision of local history starting from its origins.
-The Nao Victoria Museum hosts some full-size replicas of historic ships that passed through the Strait of Magellan.
-You can also visit them inside.
-Considering the importance of the port, the best way to reach Punta Arenas is aboard a cruise ship.
-Choose a cruise that depart from Punta Arenas or that has this city as a stop to enjoy its unique landscape and its attractions.
-The city is also the ideal starting point for those who want to discover the surrounding areas.
+Considering the importance of the port, the best way to reach Punta Arenas is on board a cruise ship.
+Choose a cruise that departs from Punta Arenas or has the city as a stop to enjoy the uniqueness of its panorama and tourist attractions or as a starting point to explore the surrounding areas!
 What are you waiting for?
-Visit our website and choose the cruise that best suits your needs and requirements!
+Visit our profile and choose the cruise that best suits your needs!

 Puerto Chacabuco